 Creating awareness on how to identify attacks like phishing can improve an organization’s cybersecurity posture.
-Phishing attacks are usually executed through emails where the attacker sends a malicious link or attachment to a target.
+Phishing attacks utilize emails where the attacker sends a malicious link or attachment to a target.
 Prompt identification of such emails can reduce the possibility of a phishing attack.
 Training should show users how to spot fake emails.

 2. Protect against data leaks

 Data leakages are among the biggest threats to a company’s cybersecurity.
 Data leaks have the potential of causing unrecoverable damages both at an individual and at a company level.
-Every business handles sensitive data which can be the personal details of a customer, confidential employee and supplier data, data revealing the company’s strategic directions and objectives, intellectual properties, etc. Data leaks involving such types of information can have severe consequences for the business.
+Every business handles sensitive data, including the personal details of a customer, confidential employee and supplier data, data revealing the company’s strategic directions and objectives, intellectual properties, etc. Data leaks involving such types of information can have severe consequences for the business.

-One way of preventing data leaks is through limiting data accessible by the public.
+One way of preventing data leaks is by limiting data accessible by the public.
 An organization has no business sharing customer or employee data in a public domain like on Facebook.
-Only authorized individuals should have access to sensitive data, and they should adhere to a business’s policies that govern how such data should be handled.
+Only authorized individuals should have access to sensitive data, and they should adhere to a business’s policies that govern how to handle such data.

 Limiting data access from the public is not enough.
 Some employees in a company might be insider threats.
 These employees may use company data for malicious reasons.
-For example, an irate employee can blackmail the employer into meeting specific demands by threatening to hand over valuable data to competitors.
-Such problems can be averted through implementing access control measures.
+For example, an angry employee can blackmail the employer into meeting specific demands by threatening to hand over valuable data to competitors.
+Such problems are avoided by implementing access control measures.

 Access control determines who has all the required permissions for accessing specific content.
-Widespread access control techniques includes the concept of least privilege.
+Widespread access control techniques include the concept of least privilege.
 This is where employees are only allowed to access the data they need.
-A form of this role-based access in which an employee responsibilities determines the data they can access.
+A form of this role-based access in which an employee’s responsibility determines the data they can access.

 3. Protect against ransomware attacks

-Ransomware attacks have been the topmost threats to business for years.
+Ransomware attacks have been the topmost threat to businesses for years.
 The attack is where a cybercriminal encrypts the victim’s data or IT assets and demands large payments as a ransom to provide decryption keys.
 Although the attacks target data mostly stored in physical computers, there is an increased rate of ransomware attacks targeting data stored in the cloud.

 Protecting against ransomware attacks involves creating multiple backups and storing them in secure and separate locations.
-Even if an attack encrypts the data stored in physical computers, an organization can retrieve the backups and proceed with day to day operations.
-Cloud backups are effective but they can sometimes be unavailable hence the backups should be replicated in locally available but highly secure devices.
+Even if an attack encrypts the data stored in physical computers, an organization can retrieve the backups and proceed with day-to-day operations.
+Cloud backups are adequate, but they can sometimes be unavailable.
+Therefore, the backups should be replicated in locally available but highly secure devices.

 Using trusted firewalls and antiviruses can protect against ransomware attacks.
 A secure firewall with complex and reliable security rules for filtering incoming connections can help prevent ransomware attacks executed through the network.

-The antivirus products should be updated as soon as new security definitions are released.
+Users should update antivirus products as soon as new security definitions are released.
 New malware programs are created every day, and updating the antivirus ensures it can protect against new threats.
 However, a company should be careful to use antivirus products from trusted vendors.

 A fake antivirus product claiming to prevent ransomware attacks can expose your business to many security risks.
-Windows security center from Microsoft is a good example of a trusted antivirus solution.
+Windows security center from Microsoft is an excellent example of a trusted antivirus solution.